Wickedly Fun Halloween Cupcakes

 Editor's Tip: Use gel paste food coloring to tint vanilla frosting orange.
 Add coloring until you reach the desired color.

-These Halloween cupcakes have an eye out for you.
-A red velvet cupcake becomes partyworthy with red icing and doughnut holes.
+These Halloween cupcakes are keeping an eye out for you.
+A red velvet cupcake becomes a fun Halloween treat for a party, thanks to red icing and doughnut holes.

-To make the creepy Halloween cupcakes, follow these decorating steps:
+To make these spooky Halloween cupcakes, follow these decorating steps:

 1. Use purchased red icing to pipe red zigzags atop white-frosted cupcakes.